karx/homepage/_projects/drearyville.md

 ---

 # Dreary Ville
-A larger than live Rube Goldberg Machine that ann
+A larger than live Rube Goldberg Machine.

 ## Explosion Galore
 How did Etho survive building it, It is hard to believe.